 An important part of that commitment is our team approach to the future of medicine:

 - Through major multi-institutional basic and clinical research grants initiated by the Department, UT Southwestern is fostering collaborative scientific efforts to find new ways of treating patients and understanding disease.

 - The multidisciplinary nature of the wide-ranging schools of UT Southwestern allow us to serve our patients using a team-based approach with fellow physicians at the Harold C. Simmons Comprehensive Cancer Center, the Department of Neurological Surgery, Children's Medical Center and others.

-- Our state-of-the-art treatment facilities, including the Simmons Comprehensive Cancer Center – Radiation Oncology facility (opened in September 2011), allow us to demonstrate excellence in patient care while providing learning opportunities to students and visiting medical professionals.
+- Our state-of-the-art treatment facilities, including the new Radiation Oncology Building on UT Southwestern's West Campus (opened in September 2011), allow us to demonstrate excellence in patient care while providing learning opportunities to students and visiting medical professionals.